DenisCarriere/geocoder/README.rst

     >>> g = geocoder.google(<address>, client=client, secret=secret)
     ...

-If you a FREE account, you might only have an API key.
+If you have a FREE account, you might only have an API key.
 This will still work using your Application's quota limits.

 .. code-block:: pycon